Trishneet Arora

-Trishneet Arora (born 2 November 1993 in Punjab, India) is an Indian ethical hacker, and entrepreneur.
-He is the founder and CEO of TAC Security, a cyber security company.
+Trishneet Arora is an Indian billionaire entrepreneur and the founder and CEO of TAC Security, a global cybersecurity company.
+He is listed among Top 10 youngest Indian billionaires in Hurun Rich List of India 2024 and 2025, with a net worth of $215 million (₹1,810 crore).
 He was named in Forbes 30 Under 30 2018 Asia list and Fortune India 40 Under 40 2019 list of India's Brightest Business Minds.

 Career

-Arora founded TAC Security, a cybersecurity company that protects corporations against network vulnerabilities and data breaches.
-Some of his clients are Reliance Industries, Central Bureau of Investigation, Punjab Police (India) and Gujarat Police.

-Arora's company mainly provides vulnerability assessment and penetration testing services.
-According to Arora, there has been an increase in the number of attacks against portals of companies.
+Arora founded TAC Security, a cybersecurity company focused on vulnerability management, cyber risk management for enterprises.
+TAC Security later developed the ESOF platform, expanded internationally, and went public in India in 2024 and emerged as 5th Largest Vulnerability Management Company in 2026.
+His firm mainly provides vulnerability assessment and penetration testing services.
+According to him, there has been an increase in the number of attacks against portals of companies.

-Trishneet's enterprise reached a turning point in 2016 when it secured pre-series 'A' funding from prominent investor Vijay Kedia.
+Trishneet's enterprise secured pre-series 'A' funding from prominent investor Vijay Kedia in 2016.
 In November 2022, Trishneet was invited by US Vice President Kamala Harris to discusses cyber security at a gathering of young business leaders in New Mexico.